SMosegaard/cds-lang/assignments/assignment-3/README.md

 ### Usage
-Run the run bash script in the terminal: $ source run.sh
+Run the run bash script in the terminal with the required input information (--word / -w and --artist / -a): $ source run.sh --word {target_word} --artist {artist_name}

-When you run the command above, you will be asked to enter a target word and a artist name.
+As the inputs and the corpus will be made in lower case, it makes no difference how the target word or the artist is spelled.
 Based on the input word, a pre-trained word embedding model will find 10 closely related words.
 Afterwards, the percentage of songs by the given artist that features the words from the expanded query will be calculated.